naprstek/doctrine-functions/README.md

 A set of extensions to Doctrine 2 that add support for additional query functions available in MSSQL.

 This library is inspired by DoctrineExpressions, see here: [https://github.com/beberlei/DoctrineExtensions].
-This library contains a lot of functions for other DB.
+It contains a lot of functions for other DB.

 | DB | Functions |
 |:--:|:---------:|